 MERS® provides numerous benefits to U.S. housing finance.
 Use the links below to obtain real facts about the company:

-- Quick Facts – MERSCORP Holdings, Inc. is a privately held corporation that owns and manages the MERS® System and all other MERS® products.
+- pdf Quick Facts (173 KB) – MERSCORP Holdings, Inc. is a privately held corporation that owns and manages the MERS® System and all other MERS® products.
 It is a member-based organization made up of about 3,000 lenders, servicers, sub-servicers, investors and government institutions.

-- MERS® Today – Mortgage Electronic Registration Systems, Inc. (MERS®) serves as mortgagee in the land records for loans registered on the MERS® System, and is a nominee (or agent) for the owner of the promissory note.
+- pdf MERS® Today (1.92 MB) – Mortgage Electronic Registration Systems, Inc. (MERS®) serves as mortgagee in the land records for loans registered on the MERS® System, and is a nominee (or agent) for the owner of the promissory note.

-- Myth v.
-Fact – Myth #1: MERS has failed to record transfers of mortgage loans in the public land records.
+- pdf Myths v.
+Facts (199 KB) – Myth #1: MERS has failed to record transfers of mortgage loans in the public land records.
 FACT: At closing, the lender and borrower agree to appoint MERS as the mortgagee on the mortgage or deed of trust.
 This means that when a MERS® System member sells the loan to another MERS® System member, only the promissory note – and not the mortgage – transfers, because the mortgage is grounded in the name of MERS.

-- The Myths and Merits of MERS – This paper, written by Patrick C. Sargent and Mark W. Harris of the Andrews Kurth Law Firm, provides background and legal analysis on the MERS® System and addresses some of the more prevalent myths and misconceptions.
+- pdf The Myths and Merits of MERS (121 KB) – This paper, written by Patrick C. Sargent and Mark W. Harris of the Andrews Kurth Law Firm, provides background and legal analysis on the MERS® System and addresses some of the more prevalent myths and misconceptions.

 FAQ – Read more frequently asked questions here